twodigitss/pageper/BuildFromSource.md

 - **Node.js:** Version 22.8.0 or higher (LTS recommended)
 - **npm:** (Comes bundled with Node.js; ensure version 9 or higher)
 - **git:** Version 2.30 or higher is recommended
-- **zip Utility:** Required for packaging the extension.
+- **zip:** Required for packaging the extension.
 Version 3.0 or higher

 ### Additional Notes

-- Firefox Extension Testing: Use the latest version of Mozilla Firefox for loading and testing your extension.
 - Ensure that your environment’s PATH variable includes the necessary executables for Node.js, npm, git, and zip.
 <br>